5 Tips that Could Save Your Wedding Day

 2. Don't sweat the small stuff..
 (ONLY on your wedding day).

-Before the wedding, DO sweat the small stuff.
-Sweat bullets over every single minor detail.
+Before the wedding, please sweat the small stuff.
+Sweat over every single minor detail.
 Worry about minutia.
 Make sure everything is planned.
+The more you prepare, the less stressful your big day will be.
+(And your wedding planners will thank you).

-Assign someone to be the communication person because I will bet money that there will be someone who did NOT read the schedule.
-No matter how many times you tell your bridesmaids or even your groom to read the damn thing- they just won’t.
-You can’t force anyone to help, be prepared, or do their job.
-But having a person you can trust who can help in case of communication emergencies (who ISN’T the mother-of-the-bride or the maid-of-honor) can be extremely helpful.
-Have your super together aunt or close family friend be in charge of those people who just won’t listen.
+Assign someone to be the communication person to with the wedding planner, late family members, confused groomsmen.
+There will be someone who did NOT read the schedule.
+No matter how many times you tell your bridesmaids or even your groom to read the darn thing- they just won't.
+You can't force anyone to help, be prepared, or do their job.
+But having a person you can trust who can help in case of communication emergencies (who ISN'T the mother-of-the-bride or the maid-of-honor) can be extremely helpful.
+Have your super together aunt or close family friend be in charge of those people who just won't listen.
 Or read.

 4. Consider "No Phones Allowed" During Your Ceremony